Use Cases•Enterprise Theme for Confluence•Redirect for Confluence•Viewtracker - Analytics for Confluence

 We created a spreadsheet of the redirections to keep track of the process.

-Measuring impact: Checking the indexing status of the new Cloud domain
+Measuring impact: Checking the indexing status of the new Cloud domain upon migration

 No online project is complete without measuring user signals.
-So we set up a new Google Analytics property for our Confluence Cloud documentation.
+So, we set up a new Google Analytics property for our Confluence Cloud documentation.
 It allows us to monitor user behavior and identify problems like broken links.
 So far, we have not noticed any major issues or heard anything negative from customers.

-Google still indexes over 500 documentation pages under the old instance wiki.bitvoodoo.ch, whereas the search results, when clicked, are directly opened in the Cloud instance.
-We are still puzzled by this behavior but happy to see that the redirections work swiftly.
+Indexing the Cloud pages in Google seems to take a long time: Even over two years later, multiple old documentation pages are indexed, and the SERPs are often far from ideal.
+However, when clicked, the search results are directly opened in the Cloud instance.
+We are still puzzled by this behavior but happy that the redirections work swiftly.

 Conclusion